 Stephen Stosny

-You can get started by choosing one of these areas and seek to value those things more.
+You can start by choosing one of these areas and seeking to value those things more.
 As you read through this list, which one stuck out to you?
 Focus on that one for at least a week.

 Some ways you build value are: